OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:36

-So if the Son sets you free, you will be free indeed.
+So if the Son liberates you, you will be truly free.

 ## John 8:37